Liquid refractive index

 The refractive index can be correlated with other physicochemical parameters for a complete characterization of the product:

-- Density and bulk density to relate composition to optical behavior;
+- Density and specific gravity to link composition to optical behavior;

 - Viscosity to study the fluidity and consistency of formulations;

-- Acid number and peroxide number to assess the oxidation of oils;
+- Acid value and peroxide value to assess the oxidation of oils;

-- Phenolic assay to relate antioxidant activity to stability of natural extracts;
+- Phenolic assay to link antioxidant activity to the stability of natural extracts;

-- FTIR infrared spectroscopy to identify the chemical components responsible for index variations.
+- FTIR infrared spectroscopy to identify the chemical components responsible for the index variations.

-These combined analyses provide a global view of the optical, chemical and physical properties of a liquid product.
+These combined analyses offer a comprehensive view of the optical, chemical, and physical properties of a liquid product.

 YesWeLab Services

-YesWeLab provides you with a network of ISO 17025 and/or COFRAC , specialized in refractometry, physical chemistry and liquid quality control .
+YesWeLab provides you with a network of partner laboratories accredited to ISO 17025 and/or COFRAC , specializing in refractometry, physicochemical analysis, and liquid quality control .

-Our experts will work with you to define the measurement conditions adapted to your matrix (temperature, wavelength, concentration) and interpret the results according to the standards applicable to your sector.
+Our experts work with you to define the measurement conditions best suited to your matrix (temperature, wavelength, concentration) and interpret the results according to the standards applicable to your sector.

-To get a quote or speak with our scientific team, contact us today .
+To obtain a quote or to speak with our scientific team, contact us today .

 Other analyses we perform